Luke460/Snake-Reborn-2/README.md

 ---

 To play **online** you need to:
- - open the "config" folder
+ - open the folder "config"
- - enter the server address in the "index.ini" file (coming soon)
- - enter the name of the server in the file "server.ini" (coming soon)
+ - enter the server address and the server pot in the file "serverConfig.json"

 ---